DYR202 Laboratory Animal Science

 Teaching methods and approach:

-Theory course consists mainly of lectures, but also movies, tours and problem-solving exercises will be used.
-The lectures the first week will be together with the veterinary students.
+The teaching consists mainly of lectures, videos ,quiz, colloquium assignments, discussion groups and visits to different laboratory animal facilites.
+The lectures the first week can be held together with the veterinary students.

 Lists of recommended litterature will be available on Canvas

 The visits to the laboratory animal facilities are mandatory.
 Absence requires a medical certificate.